Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 Folk customs and traditions

 In the cities of Bulgaria at this time, clay pots, made and painted in advance, are dropped from high-rise buildings.
-It is a symbol of the victory of good over evil and life over death.
+This is a symbol of the victory of good over evil and life over death.
 Passers-by can pick up a piece of broken dishes for themselves, for good luck.

 Fasting before Easter

 The first Monday is characterized by a complete refusal of food.
-On this day, you can only drink water.
-On other days, the following rules apply:
+On this day you can only drink water.
+On other days the following rules apply:

-• hot food is eaten on Tuesday and Thursday, but without oil;
+• on Tuesday and Thursday, hot food is eaten, but without oil;

 How to tell children about Easter

-Easter easter
+Easter Easter

 Easter songs